 The following map categorizes each state according to one of four categories based on the level of authorization for rate-funded CAPs.
 Designating a state to one of these four categories involved a methodical process, but was also subjective to some extent: part science and part art.
 Utilities regulated by state commissions tend to have a different level of authority on rate-funded CAPs compared to utilities not regulated by the commission in a given state.
 In addition to the 52 state summaries, nine utility-level case studies have also been developed to illustrate some of the findings derived from the legal summaries around the nation.
 Some of these utilities use funding other than rate revenues, whereas others demonstrate innovative ways of creating alternative pathways to somehow address or confront the ambiguity in their relevant state’s statutes.

-Map and individual state summaries (NJ, IN, and VA) are currently being updated.
+Individual state summaries (IN) are currently being updated.

 To receive notifications of state summary updates, please subscribe to our email list.